SirSnolte/Docker/etc/planka_cloudflare-tunnel/container_stuff.md

 volumes:
   database:
 ```
-Place this in your Container Consol in .httaccess
+Place this in your Container Consol in .htaccess

 ```
 apt-get update